 Toyota said it would take a USD 1.2 billion after-tax charge for the settlement in the fiscal year ending March 31.

-"Entering this agreement, while difficult, is a major step toward putting this unfortunate chapter behind us," Toyota`s North American legal chief Christopher Reynolds said in a statement."GOING TO JAIL"
+"Entering this agreement, while difficult, is a major step toward putting this unfortunate chapter behind us," Toyota`s North American legal chief Christopher Reynolds said in a statement.

 The settlement resolves a four-year investigation by US authorities.